Skip to main content

 How many awards are granted each year?

-Who is eligible for the award?
+Who is eligible for the awards?

 The DeWind Awards are given to students who are engaged in research leading to a university degree related to Lepidoptera conservation and who intend to continue to work in this field.
+The BanDrosky Awards are given to students engaged in research as part of a university degree related to invertebrate conservation and who intend to continue to work in this field.

-Proposed research should have a clear connection to Lepidoptera conservation.
-In addition, proposed projects (or the portion of the project that would use DeWind funding) must be completed within one year of receiving funds.
+In addition, proposed projects (or the portion of the project that would use awardfunding) must be completed within one year of receiving funds.

 Yes.
 Applications from countries outside the United States will be considered but must be written in English.
 International applicant work cannot involve work in the United States, unless you are studying at a U.S. university.